Uniruled varieties with split tangent bundle: Classification of elementary contractions

-As in the first case we obtain $f^* V_2 = \Osheaf (-a) \oplus \Osheaf(-b)$.
-Clearly $f^* \det V_2 = \Osheaf(-a-b)$ is not trivial, a contradiction.
+As in the first case we obtain $f^* V_2 = \Osheaf_{\PP^1} (-a) \oplus \Osheaf_{\PP^1}(-b)$.
+Clearly $f^* \det V_2 = \Osheaf_{\PP^1}(-a-b)$ is not trivial, a contradiction.

-Case 3 : $F$ is a quadric cone.
+Case 3. $F$ is a quadric cone.

 Let \holom{f}{\PP^1}{F} be a line passing through the vertex $x$ of the cone $F$.
-Then Campana and Peternell have shown that $C=f(\PP^1)$ is pseudo-standard \cite{CP02}[Theorem3.6], so $\Osheaf(2) \subset f^* V_1$ by the remark after \ref{CP02Prop18}.
-In particular $(T_C)_x \subset (V_1)_x$ for every such line.
-Since $x$ is a singularity of $F$ and the $T_C$ generate the Zariski tangent space of $F$ in $x$, they generate a subspace of dimension at least 3 in $(V_1)_x$.
+Campana and Peternell have shown in \cite[Thm.3.6]{CP02} that $C=f(\PP^1)$ is of splitting type (\ref{equationsplittingtype}), so up to renumbering, we have $\Osheaf_{\PP^1}(2) \subset f^* V_1$.
+In particular $T_{C,x} \subset V_{1,x}$ for every such line.
+Since $x$ is a singularity of $F$ and the vector spaces $T_{C,x}$ generate the Zariski tangent space of $F$ in $x$, they generate a subspace of dimension at least 3 in $V_{1,x}$.
 This contradicts $\rk V_1=2$.

-We resume: $\phi$ is a birational contraction of divisorial type such that all non-trivial fibres are of pure dimension 1.
-So the lemma is a consequence of a well-known result by Ando \cite{An85}[Thm.2.1]. $\blacksquare$
+We summarize: the morphism $\phi$ is a birational contraction of divisorial type such that all non-trivial fibres are of pure dimension 1.
+So the structure of $\phi$ follows from a result by Ando \cite[Thm.2.1]{An85}.